Best Fire Stick deals for October Prime Day 2022

 When does the Amazon Prime Early Access Sale start?

-The Amazon Prime Early Access Sale begins at 12 a.m.
+The Amazon Prime Early Access Sale began at 12 a.m.
 Pacific time on October 11, 2022, and it wraps up on October 12.

-The shopping event hasn’t quite begun yet, but some good early Fire TV and streaming stick deals are already cropping up on Amazon and at other retailers, and we’ll be listing them above.

 Is Amazon the only retailer offering deals during the Prime Early Access Sale?